 When it comes to focal points, the biggest secret is that you can have more than one!
 Most living rooms include a few natural elements that pull the eye in, so it’s only natural to let them shine!
-(You don’t have to choose just one to highlight if you have a large picture window on one wall, a fireplace on another, and a really great sofa.)
+(You don’t have to choose just one to highlight if you have a large picture window on one wall, a fireplace on another, and a great sofa.)

 Focal Point Ideas for The Living Room

 Windows are also apparent focal points in a space, especially if you have huge windows with a beautiful view.
 Your eye will naturally focus on your window if it is at the opposite end of the area from the doorway, so you won’t need to add much to it.
-If you have a smaller window, consider using it as a feature wall or placing a piece of statement furniture in front of it to draw attention to it.
+If you have a smaller window, consider using it as a feature wall or placing a piece of statement furniture in front of it to draw attention.

 Walls of Feature as Focal Points